-Smashing Times are in the process of setting up a new Smashing Times International Centre for the Arts and Human Rights, and are delighted to announce the launch of a new website supported by the Department of Culture, Heritage and the Gaeltacht Arts and Culture Capital Scheme.
-The new website provides information on the arts, human rights and gender equality, and features the launch of a new Women in an Equal Europe Documentary and Women in an Equal Europe Book, the latter of which is available to access free of charge here.
+Smashing Times are in the process of setting up a new Smashing Times International Centre for the Arts and Human Rights, and are delighted to announce the launch of this new website supported by the Department of Culture, Heritage and the Gaeltacht Arts and Culture Capital Scheme.
+This new website provides information on the arts, human rights and gender equality, and features the launch of a new Women in an Equal Europe Documentary and Women in an Equal Europe Book, the latter of which is available to access free of charge here.

 The launch of the website, documentary and book will take place as follows:

 Date: Wednesday 15 August 2018

 Time: 6pm to 9pm

 Venue: Oak Room at the Mansion House, Dawson Street, Dublin 2